Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 title: FastBufferWriter and FastBufferReader
 sidebar_label: FastBufferWriter and FastBufferReader
 ---
 The serialization and deserialization is done via `FastBufferWriter` and `FastBufferReader`.
-These have methods for serializing individual types and methods for serializing packed numbers, but in particular provide a high-performance method called `WriteValue()/ReadValue()` (for Writers and Readers, respectively) that can extremely quickly write an entire unmanaged struct to a buffer.
+These have methods for serializing individual types and methods for serializing packed numbers, but in particular offer a high-performance method called `WriteValue()/ReadValue()` (for Writers and Readers, respectively) that can extremely quickly write an entire unmanaged struct to a buffer.

 There's a trade-off of CPU usage vs bandwidth in using this: Writing individual fields is slower (especially when it includes operations on unaligned memory), but allows the buffer to be filled more efficiently, both because it avoids padding for alignment in structs, and because it allows you to use `BytePacker.WriteValuePacked()`/`ByteUnpacker.ReadValuePacked()` and `BytePacker.WriteValueBitPacked()`/`ByteUnpacker.ReadValueBitPacked()`.
 The difference between these two is that the BitPacked variants pack more efficiently, but they reduce the valid range of values.
 See the section below for details on packing.